- Do not open or respond to online solicitations for personal information

 - Contain both fraudulent and real phone numbers

 Email addresses are often obtained from publicly available resources or through randomly generated lists.
-If you receive a fake email that appears to be from Community Bank, N.A., this does not mean that your email address, name or any other information has been taken from Community Bank's systems.
+If you receive a fake email that appears to be from Community Bank, this does not mean that your email address, name or any other information has been taken from Community Bank's systems.

 - Delete any suspicious emails without opening them.
 If you do open a suspicious email, do not open any attachments or click on any links it may contain.